bullhornfixie/three.js-journey-advanced/21-imported-models/readme.md

 - the `gtlf object` comes with many children within the object group
 - sometimes a model is made up from one child and sometimes it's children
 - use `Draco` file format for better performance and need `DRACOLoader`
+- use `Draco` when you have larger geometries

+### Animating A 3D Model
+- create an `AnimationMixer` and send the gtlf.scene as parameter
+- mixer needs to update itself on each frame

+### Tip
+- variables created inside a function are not accessible by other functions - scope
+- to fix, create var outside function first `let` not `const`
+- then update variable in function

 ## Resources